kanaka/mal/README.md

 ./stepX_YYY
 ```

-### MATLAB
+### MatLab (GNU Octave and MATLAB)

+The MatLab implementation has been tested with GNU Octave 4.2.1.
-The MATLAB implementation of mal has been tested with MATLAB version
+It has also been tested with MATLAB version R2014a on Linux.
+Note that
-R2014a on Linux.
-Note that MATLAB is a commercial product.
-It should
+MATLAB is a commercial product.
-be fairly simple to support GNU Octave once it support classdef object
-syntax.

 ```
 cd matlab
 ./stepX_YYY
-matlab -nodisplay -nosplash -nodesktop -nojvm -r "stepX_YYY();quit;"
+octave -q --no-gui --no-history --eval "stepX_YYY();quit;" matlab -nodisplay -nosplash -nodesktop -nojvm -r "stepX_YYY();quit;"
     # OR with command line arguments
-matlab -nodisplay -nosplash -nodesktop -nojvm -r "stepX_YYY('arg1','arg2');quit;"
+octave -q --no-gui --no-history --eval "stepX_YYY('arg1','arg2');quit;" matlab -nodisplay -nosplash -nodesktop -nojvm -r "stepX_YYY('arg1','arg2');quit;"
 ```